Jonathan2251/lbd/_sources/gpu.rst.txt

 Summarize as table below.

-.. list-table:: More Descriptive Name for Cuda term in Fermi GPU.
+.. list-table:: More Descriptive Name for Cuda term in Fermi G:PU.
   :widths: 15 15 10 40
   :header-rows: 1